spryker-shop/b2b-demo-marketplace/MP-6391-integration-problems.md

 Verification: not `spy_glossary table`, but `spy_glossary_key` and `spy_glossary_translation` tables

+3 ) Verification: merchant doesn't appear on product page and in cart

 #MP-6404 Persistence ACL

 1 ) typo: extra space, should be `spryker-feature/acl:"202108.0"`, not `spryker-feature/acl: "202108.0"`